Deepblue1996/Dove/README.md

 ![Image text](https://raw.githubusercontent.com/Deepblue1996/Dove/master/%E9%B8%BD%E5%AD%90.png)

-Dove is a convenient network development tool based on retrofit2 and RxJava2 development
+Dove is a convenient network development tool based on retrofit2 and RxJava2 development.

 ## How do I use Dove